 This is when a woman is able to give birth vaginally after having given birth previously via Cesarian section.

-Many of these acronyms are used in surrogate mother support groups and forums within the surrogate community as well as the infertility community.
+Many of these pregnancy acronyms are used in surrogate mother support groups and forums within the surrogate community as well as the infertility community.
 There are a lot more, but these are the most commonly used.
 Explore infertility options to learn more about the services Surrogacy Alternatives offers!